Donders-Institute/bidscoin/docs/workflow.rst

     optional arguments:
       -h, --help            show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -t TEMPLATE, --template TEMPLATE
                             The template bidsmap file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap_dccn.yaml
-      -n SUBPREFIX, --subprefix SUBPREFIX
-                            The prefix common for all the source subject-folders.
-Default: 'sub-' -m SESPREFIX, --sesprefix SESPREFIX
-                            The prefix common for all the source session-folders.
-Default: 'ses-'

     examples:
       bidseditor /project/foo/bids